html-sketchapp/html-sketchapp/README.md

 - not all CSS properties are supported (TODO)
 - not all values for supported CSS properties are supported (TODO)
 - not all types of images are supported (webp, svg) (TODO)
-- resizing information are not generated (TODO)
+- resizing information is not generated (TODO)
+- all fonts have to be locally installed (not sure if that's fixable)
 - requires MacOS (Sketch's limitation)

 The good news is that most of the missing functionality should be fairly easy to add - feel free to contribute to or fork this project.